dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 }
 ```

-**Note:** Use `ref MemoryMarshal.GetReference(span)` instead `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead `ref array[0]` to handle empty buffer scenarios.
+**Note:** Use `ref MemoryMarshal.GetReference(span)` instead `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead `ref array[0]` to handle empty buffer scenarios (which would throw `IndexOutOfRangeException`).
 If the buffer is empty, these methods return a reference to the location where the 0th element would have been stored.
 Such a reference may or may not be null.
 It can be used for pinning but must never be dereferenced.

 **Note:** The `GetReference` method has an overload that accepts a `ReadOnlySpan` and returns mutable reference.
 Please use it with caution!